 For the purposes of communication, the master device in the system generates the start condition for the slave device.
-Communication with a particular slave device is enabled by sending along the SDA bus the device address, which is 7 bits long, and the read/write command code, which is 1 bit long, immediately following the start condition.
+Communication with a particular slave device is enabled by sending along the SDA bus the device address, which is 7-bits long, and the read/write command code, which is 1 bit long, immediately following the start condition.
 The upper four bits of the device address are called the device code which, for this product, is fixed as "1010."
-This device has the upper 2-bit of the Slave Device address as the Slave address (S1, S2), which fixed internally.
-The value of Slave address are S1=0, S2=0.
+This device has the upper 3-bit of the Slave Device address as the Slave address (S0, S1, S2), which fixed on the inside.
+The value of Slave address are S0=0, S1=0, S2=0.